Images Depict Mature Plants

 Rhododendron 'Weston's Innocence'

 Azalea Weston's Innocence Shrubs are a vigorous native azalea that is late-blooming.
 It produces fragrant white flowers in summer.
 Glossy green leaves turns burgundy-red in the fall.
-It has an upright, spreading habit that becomes more mounded over time.

 |3 Gallon Pot||$59.95||